Moderation & safety

 Verification gate (Free)

-New members click a Verify button to receive your verified role and unlock the rest of the server.
-Set your channel permissions so unverified members can only see the verify channel until they pass.
+New members click a Verify button, pick up your verified role, and unlock the rest of the server.
+Set your channel permissions so an unverified account can only see the verify channel until it passes.

-- Account-age check (optional) — deny accounts younger than a number of days you set.
-Raiders and scammers overwhelmingly use brand-new accounts.
+- Account-age check (optional).
+Turn away accounts younger than a number of days you pick.
+Raiders and scammers lean almost entirely on brand-new accounts, so this alone stops a lot of trouble.

-- Network alt screen (optional, uses Alt Detection) — if the account is confirmed as an alt anywhere on the HoneyGate network, you can hold it for staff review or deny it.
-Single-server bots can't see across servers like this.
+- Alt screen (optional, uses Alt Detection).
+If the account has already been confirmed as an alt in your server, you can hold it for staff review or deny it outright.

-- Every attempt is logged, and holds/denials post to a staff channel you choose.
+- Every attempt is logged, and holds or denials post to a staff channel you choose.

-Setup: turn it on, pick the verified role + verify channel, optionally set the account age and alt action, then click Post panel.
-Your bot's role must sit above the verified role so it can assign it.
+Setup: turn it on, pick the verified role and the verify channel, optionally set the account age and alt action, then click Post panel.
+Your bot's role has to sit above the verified role so it can hand it out.

 Anti-nuke (Pro)

-Protects your server from its worst-case scenario: a compromised or rogue admin (or a malicious bot) suddenly mass-deleting channels/roles, mass-banning members, or spamming webhooks.
-The bot watches your audit log and, when one actor crosses a threshold of destructive actions in a short window, it responds — alert only, strip the offender's dangerous roles, kick, or ban — and pings your staff channel.
+This one guards against your worst day: a compromised or rogue admin, or a malicious bot, suddenly mass-deleting channels and roles, mass-banning members, or spamming webhooks.
+HoneyGate watches your audit log.
+When a single actor crosses a threshold of destructive actions in a short window, it responds and pings your staff channel.
+You choose how hard it hits: alert only, strip the offender's dangerous roles, kick, or ban.

-- Always exempt: the server owner, the bot, and anyone you whitelist (by role, or by user/bot ID for trusted bots).
+- Always exempt: the server owner, the bot itself, and anyone you whitelist (by role, or by user/bot ID for bots you trust).

-- Two requirements: the bot needs the View Audit Log permission, and its role must sit above anyone it might need to stop (otherwise it can only alert).
+- Two requirements: the bot needs the View Audit Log permission, and its role has to sit above anyone it might need to stop.
+Without the height, all it can do is shout.

 Auto-moderation

-Auto-moderation watches messages and acts on the ones that break your rules.
+Auto-moderation reads messages and acts on the ones that break your rules.

 Quick start: pick a protection level

-You don't have to reason about every setting.
-At the top of the auto-moderation page, pick a one-click protection level and it fills in sensible settings for you:
+You don't have to think through every setting.
+At the top of the auto-moderation page, pick a one-click protection level and it fills in sensible defaults:

-- Relaxed — light touch: stops invite spam and message flooding, but won't punish enthusiasm (all-caps, lots of pings).
+- Relaxed.
+Light touch.
+It stops invite spam and message flooding but won't punish enthusiasm like all-caps or a pile of pings.

-- Balanced (recommended) — the sensible default for most communities: filters invites, mass-pings, all-caps shouting and spam, and times out repeat offenders for 5 minutes.
+- Balanced (recommended).
+The sensible default for most communities.
+It filters invites, mass-pings, all-caps shouting, and spam, then times out repeat offenders for 5 minutes.

-- Strict — locked down for large or raid-prone servers: tighter limits and a 10-minute timeout.
+- Strict.
+Locked down for large or raid-prone servers, with tighter limits and a 10-minute timeout.

-Picking a level fills the settings and turns auto-moderation on — review them and click Save.
-You can fine-tune anything afterwards (that simply shows as a "Custom" level).
-Your banned-words list, exempt roles/channels, log channel and the AI check are never changed by a preset.
+Picking a level fills the settings and switches auto-moderation on, so review them and click Save.
+Fine-tune anything afterward and it simply shows as a "Custom" level.
+A preset never touches your banned-words list, exempt roles and channels, log channel, or the AI check.

 Fine-tuning